 Look for job vacancies at:

-Within teaching, it is generally up to the individual to take responsibility for their own development, although this is normally discussed with the immediate line manager at annual performance appraisals.
-The Masters in teaching and learning (MTL) may be a route that some teachers wish to follow.
+It is generally up to you to take responsibility for your own development, although this is normally discussed with your immediate line manager at annual performance appraisals.

-Some teachers may choose to move into other areas including working as an inspector for Office for Standards in Education, Children's Services and Skills (Ofsted), as a local authority early years advisory teacher or inspector, or delivering teacher training.
+You could also choose to move into other areas such as working as an inspector for Office for Standards in Education, Children's Services and Skills (Ofsted), as a local authority early years advisory teacher or inspector, or delivering teacher training.